dariopalminio/daro-jira-forge-react-16/README.md

 # Custom UI Example

+This is a Jira Forge sample application (Custom UI) that can be used as a base to start a new project.
 Custom UI for more flexibility with developer-defined JavaScript, CSS, and HTML in a secured iframe hosted by Atlassian.
 In this case the stack is React 16 and Typescript.

 Reference: